 Admission and Review Process (ARP)

-Through the ARP, a moderation panel is convened to receive, evaluate and make placement recommendations regarding applications for entry to learning support centres and Jockey Club Sarah Roe School.
-The panel is made up of special educational needs advisers, educational psychologists, a school principal and SEN specialists from the learning support centres and Jockey Club Sarah Roe School.
+Through the ARP, a moderation panel is convened to receive, assess and make placement recommendations regarding applications for entry to Learning Support (LS) and Jockey Club Sarah Roe School (JCSRS).
+The panel is made up of special educational needs advisers, educational psychologists, a school principal and SEN specialists from the LS and JCSRS.

 ESF can only provide for a prescribed number of places in our LS and in JCSRS.
 Given the limited provision for non-Chinese speaking children with special needs in Hong Kong, there is always a very long list of applicants wanting places in one of these provisions.
 We therefore operate a strict waiting list procedure, with limitations on the number of applicants for each year group.

-At any given time our special needs provision places are full, and we operate a waiting list to ensure parity of access to vacancies, when they occur.
-Acceptance onto the waiting list is through a rigorous process of assessment using the ESF levels of adjustment.
+At any given time our special needs places are full, and we operate a waiting list to ensure parity of access to vacancies, when they occur.
+Acceptance onto the waiting list is through a thorough process of assessment using the ESF levels of adjustment.
 On rare occasions, an ESF placement may not be recommended.

 Students applying for enrolment to ESF SEN provision are placed on a waiting list.
 Priority will be based on the following ranked criteria; students who require an English medium education and who (in order):

 - Are the children of full-time teachers at ESF or ESF Educational Services Ltd;

-- Are siblings of students already attending an ESF primary or secondary school or Jockey Club Sarah Roe School;
+- Are siblings of students already attending an ESF primary or secondary school, Private Independent School or Jockey Club Sarah Roe School;

 - Are the children of former students who have attended an ESF school for a minimum of 3 years or are former ESF students returning from a period overseas;